oderanwosu/t-test-air-quality-equity/README.md

 ## Affluent Community Labeled "Disadvantaged" by Air Pollution Measurements

-New York's Climate Justice Working Group claims that air pollution levels in Williamsburg, an affluent New York City neighborhood, classify the area as a [\"disadvantaged community\"](https://arc.net/l/quote/tdfsjypx).
+New York's Climate Justice Working Group claims that air pollution levels in Williamsburg, an affluent New York City neighborhood, classify the area as a ["disadvantaged community"](https://arc.net/l/quote/tdfsjypx).
 However, because of the Canadian wildfires causing discrepancies within data and dicomity between wealth and the term 'disadvantaged', we are highly skeptical that air pollution levels exceed that of actual disadvantaged communities like in Hunterspoint, NY, where 50% of the population falls under the poverty line.

 Therefore, we are going to try and test New York's Climate Justice Working Group alternative hypothesis and prove with an alpha level of .05, the claim Williamsburg, NY has a higher concentration of particulate matter (PM25), a known pollutant, than the Bronx.